p-sandher/shanti/README.md

 ### Incorporate AI-powered Sentiment Analysis and NLP:
 Integrate AI libraries or APIs for sentiment analysis and Natural Language Processing (NLP) to analyze and understand user emotions from their input.
-Consider using pre-trained models or training your own model depending on the complexity of the analysis.
+Consider using pre-trained models or training a model depending on the complexity of the analysis.

 ### Firebase Integration for Data Management:
 Set up Firebase Firestore or Realtime Database to store user data securely.